vivien000/trompeloeil/README.md

 ## Acknowledgements

+I was inspired by this [old demo](https://youtu.be/Jd3-eiid-Uw) (2007!) by [Johnny Lee](https://twitter.com/johnnychunglee).

-Thanks to Google, the TensorFlow.JS community and the three.JS community for making available such great libraries.
+Thanks to Google, the TensorFlow.JS community and the three.JS community for making available such cool libraries.
 I used [Discover three.js](https://discoverthreejs.com/), a great interactive book by [Lewy Blue](https://twitter.com/lewy_blue), to get started with three.js.
 Thanks also to my friend Fabien for his feedback.

 Credits for the 3D models:
 - [Tie Interceptor](https://skfb.ly/6oZzr) by [StarWars-Universe](https://sketchfab.com/SWU)